This chalet is only available to guests booking the whole chalet for sole use.

 But if you’re coming for the skiing, look no further: Thomily is very well situated.
-You could set off from the dining room, though it’s easier to collect your skis and boots from the ski locker and boot warmer on the top floor and walk the hundred metres or so to the M. From there you zoom down to the village centre, nursery slopes and main lifts.
+You can set off from the dining room, though it’s easier to collect your skis and boots from the ski locker and boot warmer on the top floor and walk the hundred metres or so to the M. From there you zoom down to the village centre, nursery slopes and main lifts.
 At the end of the day, most guests ski back across the M from the Rogoney chair.
 It is the last lift to close.
-Guests at Thomily certainly get their money’s worth from their lift pass… .
+Guests at Thomily certainly get their money’s worth from their lift pass…

 Features - Chalet Thomily, Val D'Isere

-- Sumptuous chalet on the pistes
+- Sumptuous ski chalet on Val d’Isère’s pistes.

-- Super bedrooms with en-suite facilities throughout
+- Super bedrooms with en-suite facilities throughout.

-- Piste-side dining room, top-floor sitting room
+- Piste-side dining room, top-floor sitting room.

-- Balconies, views, sauna, boot warmers, TV, DVD
+- Balconies, views, sauna, boot warmers, TV, DVD.

-- Village centre twelve minutes’ brisk walk
+- Village centre twelve minutes’ brisk walk.

-- Resort minibus service from Rond Point to chalet
+- Resort minibus service from Rond Point to chalet.

-- A chef and an assistant, who live in
+- A chef and an assistant, who live in.

 Accommodation - Chalet Thomily, Val D'Isere

-5 bedrooms for 10/14 guests, with 3 baths, 2 showers
+5 bedrooms for 10-14 guests: 3 bath(s), 2 shower(s)

-- Bedroom 1:(16'4" x 13') Very large south-facing double with balconies on two sides, a pair of fitted bunks, bathroom & wc.
+(16'4" x 13') Very large south-facing double with balconies on two sides, an extra pair of fitted bunks, bathroom and wc.

-- Bedroom 4: Double (10' x 8') facing west, balcony, shower & wc.
+Double (10' x 8') facing west, with balcony, shower and wc.

-- Bedroom 5: Twin (11' x 8'6") with shower-room & wc and a small window looking south.
+Twin (11' x 8'6") with shower-room and wc and a small window looking south.

-- Dining Room: (16' x 10') Light and spacious.
+(16' x 10') Light and spacious.
 Skiers pass as you eat breakfast and tea.
 The kitchen is off this room.

-- Sitting Room: (19' x 14') with 16' high ceiling!
+(19' x 14') with 16' high ceiling!
 Very comfortable with lots of armchairs, log fire, TV and DVD, and vast balcony.
 WiFi.

-- Sauna:(9' x 4') Next to dining room.
+(9' x 4') Next to dining room.

 Meals - Chalet Thomily, Val D'Isere

-We start with a proper breakfast.
-Fruit juice, porridge, Dorset cereals, bacon, eggs, baguettes straight from the famous local bakery, a croissant or pain au chocolat if you like, yogurts, British tea and fresh coffee from Italian espresso pots (with Nescafé and bizarre infusions for those who prefer them).
-A Cooked Breakfast option is also available.
+We start with a proper breakfast: fruit juice, porridge, cereals, bacon, eggs, baguettes straight from the famous local bakery, a croissant or pain au chocolat if you like, yogurt, Twinings tea and fresh coffee from Italian espresso pots (with Nescafé and bizarre infusions for those who prefer them).

-You return from the slopes to find bread and jam, a freshly-baked cake, hot chocolate etc. left out for you.
+Afternoon tea & cake: on your return from the slopes to find bread and jam, a freshly-baked cake, hot chocolate etc. left out for you.

 Most people are very happy with our normal formula of canapés followed by dinner with a three-course, fixed-menu, dinner-party-style meal.
 The cuisine is largely French, though with a fusion of other influences – what Londoners call Modern British.
-(Foreign, in other words.)
 With dinner, we serve free unlimited quantities of a selection of very drinkable French AOC wines and vins de pays.
 This is, unfortunately, only with dinner, not breakfast, and we stop serving the wine when the coffee appears.

 Please note: The chalet host will have a day off during the course of the week, during which you will be required to eat out.